moseskolleh/moseskolleh/README.md

 ## Projects 🚀

-[I'll be adding detailed project descriptions and links to repositories soon!]
+[I will be adding detailed project descriptions and links to repositories soon!]

 ---

-💡 I'm always open to collaborating on projects related to water resources, climate change, and environmental data analysis.
+💡 I am always open to collaborating on projects related to water resources, climate change, and environmental data analysis.
 Feel free to reach out!